CONSORTIUM PRIVACY STATEMENT

 so (e.g., we have received a subpoena) or we otherwise believe

 that the law requires us to do so, (ii) when we believe it is necessary to

 protect and/or enforce the rights, property interests, or safety of DMD

-enforce the Privacy Statement and other user
+prevent fraud, and otherwise enforce the privacy statement and other user

 - Reorganization or Sale of the

-all or substantially all of our assets, or we are
+substantially all – of our assets, or we are

 information provided by other individuals in such a manner that the

-may be transferred to third parties from time to time.
+may be transferred to third parties from time to time, including for marketing

 What About Privacy on